 About Project Bloks

-This project kicked off in 2013, when a small group of interaction designers and programmers in Google Creative Lab got together.
+Project Bloks was conceived in 2013 and research concluded in 2018.
+It began when a small group of interaction designers and programmers in Google Creative Lab got together.
 We wanted to help get the powerful ideas of computational thinking into the hands of younger kids by building on the long-standing academic research into using tangibles for learning.

-Creating a platform that does the technical heavy-lifting for developers, designers, and researchers means they can focus on innovating, experimenting and creating new ways to help kids develop computational thinking.
-The project is still in active research.
+Creating a platform that does the technical heavy-lifting for developers, designers, and researchers meant they could focus on innovating, experimenting and creating new ways to help kids develop computational thinking.

-Project Bloks is a collaboration between Research at Google, Google Creative Lab, Paulo Blikstein (Stanford University) and IDEO.
+Project Bloks was a collaboration between Research at Google, Google Creative Lab, Paulo Blikstein (Stanford University) and IDEO.
 Additional member of design team: Arnan Sipitakiat (Chiang Mai University).

 Many thanks to: